-The Faculty of Arts and Philosophy at VUB is launching a new lecture series called Ties that Bind Us this month.
+The Faculty of Arts and Philosophy at VUB launched a new lecture series called Ties that Bind Us.
 The series focuses on the increasing polarisation in our society and aims to inspire a more open view of community.
 Professors Eva Ulrike Pirker (English Literature), Katarzyna Ruchel-Stockmans (Art History) and Benoît Henriet (History) are the initiators of the series.
 They explain why it is more necessary than ever.

 What was the motivation for launching this series?

-Eva Ulrike Pirker: “The series was actually born out of the observation that our world is deeply divided, and getting more so.
-We are not the only ones to notice this; politically, for example, you are almost forced to choose a side in a conflict that is often too complex to do so without thorough research.
-People seem to forget that every conflict has a grey area, which considers more than two opposing viewpoints.
-In our series, we want to return to these grey areas and revalue complex thinking.
-There will be two or three lectures each academic year, not only from academics but also from artists, writers, etc, with the common thread being ‘What connects us, as individuals, to others?
-Knowing that these ties define us to some extent, for better or worse.’”
+Eva Ulrike Pirker: “The series was born out of the observation that our world appears to be deeply, and increasingly, divided.
+We are not the only ones to notice this; when it comes to politics, for example, one is pressured to choose a side, even in conflicts that are highly complex.
+People seem to forget that there are grey zones, a great variety of experiences and in most cases more than two opposing positions.
+In our series, we want to return to these grey areas and highlight the value of embracing the complexity of human experiences.
+There will be two or three lectures each academic year, not only from academics but also from artists, writers, etc., with the common thread being ‘What connects us, as individuals, to others?
+Knowing that the ties that bind us to others also define us to some extent, for better or worse.’”

 Katarzyna Ruchel